 Customization projects provide a method for easily distributing Rumba+ customizations among developers.
 You can create customization projects for mainframe and AS/400 sessions.

-By default, all customization projects are stored in a sub-folder of the Application Data or AppData folder.
+By default, all customization projects are stored in a sub-folder of the AppData folder.
 For example: